Yaphet Kotto: Career

 Kotto was cast as a religious man living in the southwestern desert country in the 1967 episode "A Man Called Abraham" on the syndicated anthology series Death Valley Days, hosted by Robert Taylor.
 In the story line, Abraham convinces a killer named Cassidy (Rayford Barnes) that Cassidy can change his heart despite past crimes.
 When Cassidy is sent to the gallows, Abraham provides spiritual solace.
 Bing Russell also appeared in this segment.

 Kotto retired from film acting in the mid-1990s, though he had one final film role in Witless Protection (2008).
 However, he continued to take on television roles.
 Kotto portrayed Lieutenant Al Giardello in the long-running television series Homicide: Life on the Street.
 As a black Sicilian proud of his Italian ancestry, the character was a breakout for television.
 He has written the book Royalty and also wrote scripts for Homicide.
 In 2014, he voiced Parker for the video game Alien: Isolation, reprising the role he played in the movie Alien in 1979.

 Personal life

 Kotto's first marriage, in 1959, was to a German immigrant, Rita Ingrid Dittman.
 They had three children and divorced in 1976.
 Later, Kotto married Toni Pettyjohn, and they also had three children together before divorcing in 1989.
 Kotto married his third wife, Tessie Sinahon, who was from the Philippines, in 1998.

+Yaphet Kotto was raised in the Catholic faith and attended Holy Cross Grammar School, in the Soundview section of the Bronx during the early to mid-fifties.

-Kotto was versed in the Hebrew liturgy and incorporated Jewish prayers at turning points throughout his life.
+Kotto became Jewish, and versed in the Hebrew liturgy and incorporated Jewish prayers at turning points throughout his life.
 He said his father "instilled Judaism" in him.

 In 2000, he was living in Marmora, Ontario, Canada.

-Politics

-Kotto supported Donald Trump in the 2016 and 2020 presidential elections.
-He also expressed support for Black Lives Matter.